 学习强国: “Study Xi and strengthen the nation”

 Which reminded me of this Chinese app “xuexi qiangguo” that a Chinese friend showed to me not so long ago.
 It’s an app designed to study Xi Jinping’s thoughts and ideas by watching video’s and reading texts.
 Of course, you can earn points and compete against other people.
 The higher your score, the higher your position in this online Xi JP study club (that also has access to your personal ID, health data, shopping history and location data according to one source).

-Needless to say, all your activity on the app can be tracked and is (probably) linked to your ID, at least if you work for the Chinese government.
+Needless to say, all your activity on the app can be tracked and is linked to your ID, at least if you work for the Chinese government.
 It’s the updated version of Mao’s little red book which in the craziest days of the cultural revolution Chinese people had to carry around everywhere they went and cite from memory.

 But here is the good news: resourceful people invented a cheat tool that does all this hard work for you.
 Simply install the app and the software will “read” and scroll through articles automatically which boosts your score and obviously saves a lot of time.